hazelcast/hazelcast/hazelcast-documentation/src/MemcacheClient.md

 ![image](images/NoteSmall.jpg) ***NOTE:*** *Hazelcast Memcache Client only supports ASCII protocol.
 Binary Protocol is not supported.*

-A Memcache client written in any language can talk directly to Hazelcast cluster.
+A Memcache client written in any language can talk directly to a Hazelcast cluster.
 No additional configuration is required.

-Assume that your cluster members are as below.
+Assume that your cluster members are as shown below.

 ```plain
 Members [5] {